About the lab | FAQs | Directions to the Lab | Lab Tour

 We often work with local schools and daycares on our projects.
 For most schools, our research team actually goes to the school ourselves to do our project and works with the children whose parents gave permission.

 When we visit the school, if your child is interested in participating that day, he or she will answer some questions or play games designed to measure how children think about the world in age-appropriate ways.
 Each session takes about 10 to 20 minutes.
-Thus, it's incredibly easy to participate: just sign the form and we'll come to where your children are!
-We also send a newsletter out about our projects after they have taken place to update families about our findings.
+Thus, it's incredibly easy to participate: just sign the form and we'll come to where your child is!
+We also send a newsletter out about our projects after the projects are completed or the school year is over to update families about our findings.

 How long will participating in the study take?